ted-ncg/labs/09-web-mvc-all-accounts-view.md

 ## Lab Instructions

-1. Create an HTML "template" (name it `all-accounts.html) in the `resources/templates` folder underneath the `/src/main` folder:
+1. Create an HTML "template" (name it `all-accounts.html') in the `resources/templates` folder :

     ```
       <!DOCTYPE html>